-The Medical Office Technology Concentration provides training for career opportunities in doctors offices, nursing homes, hospitals, and medical care centers.
+The Medical Office Technology Concentration provides training for career opportunities in private physician offices, clinics, hospitals, nursing homes, and other health care facilities.

 The Associate of Applied Science degree received upon successful completion of this concentration is not designed for transfer to a senior college or university.
 It is designed for immediate employment preparation.